 How Stress Affects Your Eyes

 When we are severely stressed and anxious, high levels of adrenaline in the body can cause pressure on the eyes, resulting in blurred vision.
-People with long-term anxiety can suffer from eye strain during the day on a regular basis.
+People with long-term anxiety can suffer from eye strain throughout the day on a regular basis.

 - Eye twitching; eyes can randomly spasm, with no pain but discomfort.

-- Very dry or very wet eyes; both can be a symptom, however, can also be caused by other issues.
+- Very dry or very wet eyes; both can be a symptom, however, it can also be caused by other issues.

 - Blurry vision; finding it hard to concentrate, or focus.

 - Eye floaters; tiny spots that swim across your vision.

-If you have any of these symptoms with no other medical issues, the best option for you is to get enough rest, eat healthily, use meditation, or any stress relief exercises that help you to relax.
+You can also introduce ways to reduce your daily stress.
+Making small lifestyle changes like getting enough rest, eating healthily, using meditation, or by doing any stress relief exercises should help you to relax.
 Taking at least a few minutes to consciously relax will help your body calm down.